How Slots Work

 Paylines

 The direction in which the symbols line up is also important.
 The vast majority of slots only reward you if your combination starts on the leftmost reel and continues along the adjacent ones on an active payline.
 Certain games do away with this rule, but those are few and far between.
-The Scatter symbols are traditionally not affected by the direction in which they are formed, as long as they go along the payline.
+Scatter symbols are traditionally not affected by the direction in which they are formed, as long as they follow the payline.

 X-Ways to Win